Are You Overpaying for Fulfillment? 5 Hidden Fees to Watch

 Inventory & Warehouse Management

 Veeqo includes basic inventory tracking tools but doesn’t offer a full warehouse management system (WMS).
-Its UI shows available stock and syncs between platforms, but lacks pick/pack workflows, barcode scanning, and location-based inventory management.
+Its UI shows available stock and syncs between platforms, and Veeqo also offers pick/pack workflows, barcode-scanner support, bin locations, and stock transfers, though its warehouse capabilities are still lighter than a full enterprise WMS.

 Cahoot includes WMS features as part of the platform, with no need for third-party plugins.
 Sellers can assign bin locations, manage cycle counts, and generate pick lists automatically.
 One Cahoot user shared, “We reduced picking errors by 60% after switching from ShipStation to Cahoot because the WMS features are built in.”